100% terminal examination

 Modern non-British depth studies – the non-British indepth study from the modern era, examines the popular topic of Germany after WW1.
 There is a focus on interpretations of history in this indepth study.

 Medieval and early modern British depth studies – here we examine how Britain changed after the Norman conquest, with the focus on political, social, economic and religious changes.

-By investigating and analysing past events from a range of eras, the study of history enables students to gain a greater understanding of humanity and the social and cultural differences of days gone by, inspiring comparisons with that of today.
-Chronology is a core aspect of the KS3 curriculum and students study history relating to Britain from the Anglo-Saxon period through to the late 20th Century as well as wider, diverse cultures and societies.
+By investigating and analysing past events from a range of eras, the study of history enables students to gain a greater understanding of humanity and the social and cultural differences.
+Analysing chronology, significance, causation, change and continuity and evidence are all core aspects of our 5 year curriculum.
+Students study history relating to Britain from the Anglo-Saxon period through to the late 20th Century as well as wider, diverse cultures and societies.